Lawrence Hogan: Career

 In 1978, Hogan challenged incumbent Prince George's County Executive Win Kelly amid a 'tax revolt' and won the office with 60% of the vote.
 County voters passed a tax reform measure known as "TRIM" that same year.

 Hogan challenged first-term Democratic Senator Paul Sarbanes (who was his House Judiciary Committee colleague during the Nixon impeachment) in 1982 and lost heavily.
 Parris Glendening was elected as county executive in his place, and Hogan's political career was over.
 He returned to practicing law, taught, and wrote books.
 His Legal Aspects of the Fire Service is used at training academies across the U.S. as of 2014.

 Personal life and death

 Hogan married Ilona Maria Modly in 1974 after his first marriage to Nora Maguire ended with divorce in 1972 after 27 years.
-Ilona was elected to the Board of County Commissioners in Frederick County after they moved there.
+Ilona was elected to the Board of County Commissioners in Frederick County after they moved there, serving from 1994 to 2001.
 Two of Hogan's six children are also politically involved in the state of Maryland.
 Patrick N. Hogan was formerly a Republican Delegate representing Maryland's District 3A.
-Hogan's eldest son, Larry Hogan, was the Governor of Maryland from January 2015 to January 2023 after winning the 2014 and 2018 elections.
+Hogan's eldest son, Larry Hogan, was the Governor of Maryland from 2015 to 2023 after defeating then Lieutenant Governor Anthony Brown in 2014 by a margin of 3.78%, and then securing reelection in 2018 against former NAACP Executive Director Ben Jealous with a margin of 11.5%, becoming the first Republican since 1954 to win reelection as Governor.
+Larry Hogan was also the Republican nominee for the 2024 US Senate election in Maryland, running against Prince George's County Executive Angela Alsobrooks.

 On April 15, 2017, Hogan had a severe stroke and died five days later, on April 20, at a hospital in Annapolis, Maryland, aged 88.